dcrommie/walbrook/education/understanding-money-market-instruments.md

 This increases diversification, reducing the risks involved in investment and manager selection, but adds a layer of fees and complexity.

-## Key features of Private Equity
+## Key features of Money Market Instruments

 ### Investment Horizon

-Long-Term
+Short-term

 ### Return Expectation